-B12 is one of those nutrients that you don’t hear much about.
+Vitamin B12 is one of those nutrients that isn’t really on your radar unless you’re a vegan or vegetarian.
 It’s in meat and eggs, so most people get plenty of it, but what about those who choose to abstain from all animal products?
 Are they destined for deficiency or can they get it from other sources?
-I asked a special guest blogger to give you the scoop, and here’s what she had to say.

 *I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.In other words, if you purchase a product from any of these links, I will receive a small commission*

 1. Nutritional Yeast– Bob’s Red Mill Large Flake Yeast, 8 Ounce